kunstmusik/blue-manual/docs/users/reference/soundObjects/pianoRoll.md

 Scale

 :   The scale used with this PianoRoll.
 The PianoRoll defaults to a
-    12-TET scale, the \"standard\" scale in use in Western classical and popular music.
-Pressing the button labeled \"\...\" will open a file browser for selecting Scala scales to use in place of the default.
+    12-TET scale, the "standard" scale in use in Western classical and popular music.
+Pressing the button labeled "\..." will open a file browser for selecting Scala scales to use in place of the default.
     After selecting a scale, the PianoRoll will adjust the note canvas for the number of scale degrees the newly selected scale contains.